GNOME/tinysparql/docs/reference/libtracker-sparql/ontologies.md

 ## Updating an ontology

 As software evolves, sometimes changes in the ontology are unavoidable.
-Tracker can transparently handle certain ontology changes on existing databases.
+TinySPARQL can transparently handle certain ontology changes on existing databases.

 1. Adding a class.